Noah-Lambe/Gym_Management_System/README.md

 # Gym Management System
 ------------------------------------

 ## Application Overview

-This application is a tool to allow a gym to manage it's customers, staff, and offered services.
-It offers different functionality depending on the users role.

-- Admin Role: Admins can view all users, delete users, view memberships, and see total revenue.

-- Trainer Role: Trainers can manage their workout classes (add, update, delete) and view their scheduled classes.

-- Member Role: Members can browse workout classes, view their membership expenses, and purchase new memberships.

-### Instructions on How to Start and Use the System

-Installation:

-Download the project or clone it from GitHub.

-Ensure Java 8 or higher is installed.

-Set up a database (MySQL or another RDBMS).

-Running the Program:

-Navigate to the GymApp directory in the terminal.

-Compile and run as follows:

-bash
-Copy
-javac -d bin src/org/keyin/GymApp.java java org.keyin.GymApp
-Using the System:

-After logging in as either an Admin, Trainer, or Member, you will be presented with a specific menu depending on your role.

-Admin: View, delete users, and view total revenue.

-Trainer: Manage workout classes (create, update, delete, view).

-Member: Browse classes, view expenses, and purchase memberships.

-### Breakdown of Classes and Their Interactions

-User Class (Main Class):

-The User class is the base class for all user types, holding general user information such as username, password, email, phone number, and role.

-Child Classes:

-Admin: Inherits from User and includes functionality for managing users and viewing revenue.

-Trainer: Inherits from User and includes functionality for managing workout classes.

-Member: Inherits from User and includes functionality related to memberships.

-UserDAO:

-Handles database operations related to users (CRUD operations).

-UserService:

-Provides higher-level functionality for interacting with users, ensuring business logic is followed and managing the relationship between User and UserDAO.

-Membership Folder:

-Membership: Represents a gym membership, with attributes like membership type, description, and cost.

-MembershipDAO: Handles database operations related to memberships, such as CRUD operations.

-MembershipService: Provides business logic for managing memberships, including purchasing memberships and viewing expenses.

-WorkoutClass Folder:

-WorkoutClass: Represents a workout class, including details like type, description, and trainer ID.

-WorkoutClassDAO: Handles database CRUD operations related to workout classes.

-WorkoutClassService: Provides higher-level services to manage workout classes.

-DatabaseConnection:

-Responsible for establishing a connection to the database and initializing the necessary database configurations.

-Setting Up the Database for Development:
-Create Database:

-Run the scripts.sql file to set up the schema for users, workout classes, and memberships.

-Database Connection Configuration:

-Ensure the DatabaseConnection class is properly configured to connect to the database.
+This application is a tool designed to help gyms manage their customers, staff, and offered services.
+The functionality varies depending on the user's role.

+### User Roles:

+- **Admin Role**: Admins can:
+  - View all users.
+  - Delete users.
+  - View memberships.
+  - See total revenue.

+- **Trainer Role**: Trainers can:
+  - Manage workout classes (add, update, delete).
+  - View their scheduled classes.

+- **Member Role**: Members can:
+  - Browse workout classes.
+  - View their membership expenses.
+  - Purchase new memberships.

+## Instructions on How to Start and Use the System

+### Installation

+1. Download or clone the project from GitHub.
+2. Ensure that **Java 8** or higher is installed on your system.
+3. Set up a database (MySQL or another RDBMS).

+### Running the Program

+1. Navigate to the `GymApp` directory in the terminal.
+2. Compile and run the application using the following commands:

+    ```bash
+    javac -d bin src/org/keyin/GymApp.java
+    java org.keyin.GymApp
+    ```

+### Using the System

+After logging in as either an **Admin**, **Trainer**, or **Member**, you will be presented with a specific menu based on your role:

+- **Admin**: View, delete users, and see total revenue.
+- **Trainer**: Manage workout classes (create, update, delete, view).
+- **Member**: Browse classes, view expenses, and purchase memberships.

+## Breakdown of Classes and Their Interactions

+### User Class (Main Class)

+The `User` class serves as the base class for all user types, containing general user information such as:
+- Username
+- Password
+- Email
+- Phone number
+- Role

+### Child Classes:
+1. **Admin**:
+   - Inherits from `User` and adds functionality for managing users and viewing revenue.
+2. **Trainer**:
+   - Inherits from `User` and adds functionality for managing workout classes.
+3. **Member**:
+   - Inherits from `User` and adds functionality for managing memberships.

+### Supporting Classes:

+- **UserDAO**:
+   - Handles database operations related to users (CRUD operations).

+- **UserService**:
+   - Provides higher-level functionality for interacting with users, ensuring business logic is followed, and managing the relationship between `User` and `UserDAO`.

+---

+### Membership Folder:

+- **Membership**:
+   - Represents a gym membership with attributes like type, description, and cost.

+- **MembershipDAO**:
+   - Handles database CRUD operations related to memberships.

+- **MembershipService**:
+   - Provides business logic for managing memberships, including purchasing memberships and viewing expenses.

+---

+### WorkoutClass Folder:

+- **WorkoutClass**:
+   - Represents a workout class, including details like type, description, and trainer ID.

+- **WorkoutClassDAO**:
+   - Handles database CRUD operations related to workout classes.

+- **WorkoutClassService**:
+   - Provides higher-level services for managing workout classes.

+---

+### DatabaseConnection Class

+The `DatabaseConnection` class is responsible for establishing a connection to the database and initializing the necessary database configurations.

+## Setting Up the Database for Development:

+### Create Database:

+1. Run the `scripts.sql` file to set up the schema for users, workout classes, and memberships.

+### Database Connection Configuration:

+1. Ensure the `DatabaseConnection` class is properly configured to connect to the database.

+---

 ## Project Structure and Class Diagram

-For a detailed class diagram and the project directory structure, check out [structure.md](structure.md).
+For a detailed class diagram and the project directory structure, please check out the `structure.md` file.